-Although the ICAV will attempt to satisfy any obligations imposed on it to avoid the imposition of the FATCA withholding tax, no assurance can be given that the ICAV will be able to satisfy these obligations.
+avoid the imposition of the FATCA withholding tax, no assurance can be given that the ICAV will be able to satisfy these obligations.
 In order to satisfy its FATCA obligations, the ICAV will require certain information from investors in respect of their FATCA status.
 If the ICAV becomes subject to a withholding tax as a result of the FATCA regime, the value of the Shares held by all Shareholders may be materially affected.

-All prospective investors / shareholders should consult with their own tax advisors regarding the possible implications of FATCA on an investment in the ICAV.
+All prospective investors / shareholders should consult with their own tax satisfy any obligations imposed on it to should consult with their own tax advisors regarding the possible implications of FATCA on an investment in the ICAV.